 - We take a look at the best options on sale

-With so many rivals to your favourite SUV, it's important to decide what's vital in your choice of new car, and what your budget is.
+With so many SUVs on the market, it's important to decide what's vital in your choice of new car, and what your budget is.
 With help from the Parkers experts, you might be surprised at what your budget could stretch to thanks to finance and leasing deals.
 Plus, you can often get a really large car for a relatively small amount of money - just because an SUV is large, doesn't mean it'll cost the earth.

 Scroll down to discover our list of the best SUVs in the UK - or click on your favourites below to jump down.